-Obesity may be addressed surgically by the use of gastric banding.
-Bariatric surgery is the term used to describe these procedures.
-A person will feel satisfied with less food because the method constricted the stomach.
-This procedure is performed using laparoscopy, a minimally invasive procedure requiring just minor incisions to access the abdomen.
-When the silicone band is tightened around the stomach, it forms a pouch with an opening approximately an inch wide.
-The stomach can only contain roughly an inch of food once it has been banded.
+Obesity can be addressed surgically through the use of procedures such as gastric banding, a type of bariatric surgery.
+In this method, the stomach is constricted so that a person feels full after eating smaller amounts of food.
+The procedure is performed laparoscopically, using a minimally invasive technique that requires only small incisions to access the abdomen.
+When the silicone band is tightened around the stomach, it creates a small pouch with an opening about an inch wide.
+As a result, the stomach can hold only a limited amount of food once it has been banded.

 To prepare for surgery, you must quit smoking at least three months in advance.
 Your surgeon may request that you shed a few pounds before the procedure.
 As a result of this treatment, your liver will shrink, and surgery will be more successful.
 The days before surgery are critical for stopping blood-thinning medications like aspirin, ibuprofen, and others.
 Preparation for surgery requires that you abstain from eating or drinking after midnight.